SiLab-Bonn/pixel_clusterizer/README.md

 pyPixelClusterizer is an easy to use pixel hit-clusterizer for Python.
 It clusters hits on an event basis in space and time.

 The hits have to be a numpy recarray with data types as defined in data_struct.HitInfo.
-The hit fields are:
+The fields are:
 - event_number
 - frame
 - column
 - row
 - charge

-Cluster information (data_struct.ClusterInfo) is created with the following field:
+Cluster information (data_struct.ClusterInfo) is created with the following fields:
 - event_number
 - ID
 - size